 - salt and freshly ground pepper

-- To prepare this traditional Greek green beans recipe, start by washing thoroughly the green beans.
+- To prepare this traditional Greek green beans recipe, start by washing the green beans thoroughly.
 Drain them in a colander and set aside.

 - Heat half the olive oil in a large skillet over medium heat.
 Add the chopped onions and sauté until transculent and tender.
 Stir in the garlic, the grated tomatoes, the rest of the olive oil and a pinch of sugar and bring to the boil.
 The traditional recipe for Greek green beans calls for fresh ripe tomatoes, but if you like you can substitute with canned chopped tomatoes, or Passata tomato juice.